LinkedIn is a powerful tool for solopreneurs and freelancers and can help you find colleagues, collaborators, and potential customers.

 Whatever you decide to put in your “About” section, make sure it tells readers (in an interesting or attention-grabbing way) how you help and why you’re the right person to help a potential client or customer solve their problem or meet their challenge.

-Once you’ve nailed your profile, let’s move on to some important LinkedIn Marketing tips all about connecting!
-There are a few types of people we’d recommend connecting with on LinkedIn:
+Once you’ve nailed your profile, let’s move on to how to use linkedin for business marketing; it’s all about connecting!
+Here are the people we’d recommend connecting with on LinkedIn:

 The first set of connections you’ll want to create are with those in your field.
 These are quick and easy connections to make.
 These might be people in your role at other companies, people who do similar work in your niche, or people you know from your own networking efforts.
 Feel free to throw in friends and family in this group if you want to be professionally associated with them.